List of Power Rangers Lightspeed Rescue characters: Carter Grayson

 Carter Grayson is a serious and devoted yet devil-may-care firefighter who was chosen to serve as the Red Lightspeed Ranger.
+He was recruited by Dana and the men in black Captain Mitchell sent with her after saving a child from a burning building, during which he had a brief glimpse of the demon Ghouligan.

 Carter Grayson is portrayed by Sean CW Johnson.

 Chad Lee

-Chad Lee is a martial artist and aquatic performer who was chosen to serve as the Blue Lightspeed Ranger.
+Chad Lee is a martial artist, lifeguard, and marine theme park performer who was chosen to serve as the Blue Lightspeed Ranger.
+He was recruited by the men in black sent by Captain Mitchell after he performed at a marine park with a killer whale.

 Chad Lee is portrayed by Michael Chaturantabut.

 Joel Rawlings

 Joel Rawlings is a stunt pilot who was chosen to serve as the Green Lightspeed Ranger.
+He was recruited by the men in black sent by Captain Mitchell after his latest stunt pilot performance.
 Throughout the series, he develops a romantic interest in Operation Lightspeed scientist Angela Fairweather.

 Joel Rawlings is portrayed by Keith Robinson.

 Kelsey Winslow

 Kelsey Winslow is a free-spirited and quick-witted yet impulsive and hot-headed extreme sports enthusiast who was chosen to serve as the Yellow Lightspeed Ranger.
+After climbing the side of a cliff, Kelsey was recruited by the men in black sent by Captain Mitchell.

 Kelsey Winslow is portrayed by Sasha Williams.

 Dana Mitchell

 Dana Leigh Mitchell is the stoic, compassionate, intellectual, and level-headed yet impatient and blunt daughter of Captain Mitchell, younger sister of Ryan Mitchell, and an Operation Lightspeed medic who was chosen to serve as the Pink Lightspeed Ranger.
+While assisting her father's men in black in gathering the recruits, Dana attends to a girl who Carter rescued from a burning building before personally recruiting him.
+With the recruits gathered, Dana is added to the Lightspeed Rangers group by her father.

 Dana Mitchell is portrayed by Alison MacInnis.

 Ryan Mitchell

 Ryan Mitchell is Captain Mitchell's son and Dana Mitchell's older brother who serves as the silver-colored Titanium Ranger.
 As a child, the Mitchells were involved in an accident wherein Ryan was almost killed before he was saved by a demon called Diabolico, who held him prisoner until his 20th birthday.
 Under the demon's orders, Ryan steals the Titanium Morpher from Operation Lightspeed and attempts to kill the Lightspeed Rangers.
 After being defeated by them, Ryan eventually betrays Diabolico and defects to the Rangers.
-Though the demon inflicts a cursed cobra tattoo on Ryan that threatens to move up his body until it kills him every time he uses his Ranger powers, Ryan temporarily leaves Mariner Bay to kill the demon associated with the curse before searching for information on how to defeat the remaining demons.
+The demon inflicts a cursed cobra tattoo on Ryan that threatens to move up his body until it kills him every time he uses his Ranger powers.
+Ryan temporarily leaves Mariner Bay to kill the remaining demons and the Cobra Demon associated with the curse.

 Ryan Mitchell is portrayed by Rhett Fisher.